Back to all posts

 If your hot water suddenly smells like rotten eggs, you’re not alone.
-It’s a common and frustrating problem for many homeowners in Metro Detroit, especially those with well water.
-This unpleasant odor is often a sign that a small, overlooked part inside your water heater is failing.
-The culprit is your anode rod, and its reaction with the unique minerals and bacteria in your well water is creating that sulfur smell.
-Choosing the right anode rod for well water is the key to solving this issue for good.
-This guide will walk you through everything you need to know to get your water smelling fresh again.
+It’s a common—and frustrating—problem, especially for homes with well water.
+That unpleasant sulfur smell is often a sign that a small, overlooked part inside your water heater is failing.
+The culprit is your anode rod, and its reaction with the unique minerals in your well is creating the odor.
+Choosing the right anode rod for well water is the key to solving this for good.
+This guide breaks down everything you need to know about your anode rod water heater system to get your water smelling fresh again.

 Key Takeaways

-What’s an Anode Rod?
-(And Why Your Well Water Cares)
+What’s an Anode Rod and Why Does Your Well Water Care?

 Think of an anode rod as the unsung hero of your water heater.
 It’s a simple metal rod, usually made of magnesium or aluminum, that lives inside your water heater tank with one very important job: to protect the tank from rusting.
 Water is naturally corrosive, and over time, it will eat away at the steel walls of your water heater.
 The anode rod is made of a more reactive metal, so it’s designed to corrode first, sacrificing itself to extend the life of your appliance.
 Without it, your water heater could spring a leak and fail in just a few years, leading to a messy and expensive situation.